Enemy Fire, Connectivity Challenges Don't Deter Grad

-Counter intelligence specialist Olan Tiangco completes online criminal justice degree while working in Afghanistan amid dangerous and harsh conditions.
+Counter intelligence specialist Olan Tiangco completes online criminal justice degree while working in Afghanistan amid dangerous conditions.

 Earning a degree is never easy.
 But for Saint Leo University commencement speaker Olan Tiangco, 45, the road to graduation was paved with formidable challenges.